Import multiple csv text files into a SQL Server table with an SSIS dynamic loop.

 SELECT [Filename], COUNT(*) FROM [dbo].[Customers_with_filename] GROUP BY [Filename]; SELECT * FROM [dbo].[Customers_with_filename];

-7. Conclusion on the multiple text files import with SSIS
+Conclusion on multiple text files import with SSIS

-To avoid errors during the import of multiple text files into a SQL table with SSIS, it is generally important to check the encoding of the files to be processed.
+To avoid errors when importing of multiple text files into a SQL Server table with SSIS, check the encoding of the files to process.
 Also, the mapping of the variable is mandatory to make the package dynamic and avoid manual development.